pranavpandey2511/fastchain/README.md

 Fastchain is a librarywhich helps you build production grade LLM powered agents faster and integrate it with your existing applications.

 ## Getting Started

+1. First step is to edit the .env.example file, rename the file to just .env (remove .example from the filename)
+2. Get your openai api key and set the value in .env file by replace <ENTER_YOUR_API_KEY> with your api key

 ---